 - 1. It is recommended that children be dressed in comfortable casual clothing that allows freedom of movement. - 2.
-In case the soiling of clothing occurs, each child requires 2 full changes of clothing including: socks, underwear, pants, and shirts each day.

-- 3. Suitable footwear is required to be worn in the playground at all times (flip flops and crocks do not work well in pea gravel, sand, or mulch). - 4.
+In case the soiling of clothing occurs, each child requires 2 full changes of clothing including socks, underwear, pants, and shirts each day. - 3.
+Suitable footwear is required to be worn in the playground at all times (flip flops are not permitted). - 4.
 Spaghetti strap tops are not allowed as they increase the risk of sun exposure. - 5.
-Non marking soled sneakers (to be left at the centre). - 6.
-Box/package of diapers and cream (if required). - 7.
-Appropriate outdoor clothing (according to season) ie: splash pants, snow pants, hats, mittens, swim suit, etc. - 8.
-Weather appropriate footwear ie: sneakers, rubber boots, winter boots, etc. - 9.
-No gloves as the children cannot put them on and they freeze their fingers.
+Non-marking soled sneakers (to be left at the centre). - 6.
+Appropriate outdoor clothing (according to season) ie: splash pants, snow pants, hats, mittens, swimsuits, etc. - 7.
+Weather-appropriate footwear ie: sneakers, rubber boots, winter boots, hats, mittens...etc.